skorokithakis/stavros-notes/content/drone-stuff/transportable-c1-chaser.md

 ## Vertical stabilizers

 The last part is securing the vertical stabilizers.
-I did this with two very small 3D printed pieces, I slot the stabilizers horizontally (on the left/right axis) onto the fuselage and then connect the wings, which keeps the stabilizers securely in place.
+I did this with [two very small 3D-printed pieces](https://cad.onshape.com/documents/2c189f2c6522261154d2323e/w/a7e91c32873cec3a9110e900/e/7b35e4b324d972fd5c8a49f6), I slot the stabilizers horizontally (on the left/right axis) onto the fuselage and then connect the wings, which keeps the stabilizers securely in place.

 First, press the stabilizer-side part (the Π-shaped one) onto the stabilizer on the place where you want it (I put it as shown in the photo), and cut slightly *inside* the indentation it creates.
 Then, glue it into place: